mandeepairborne/samweb/content/_index.md

 Edit a bit of metadata and tweak some of the included graphics and have a blog up in minutes!

 - Pretty, yet lightweight.
-No JavaScript is used (except for comments, heh)
+No JavaScript is used (except for comments, heh).
-- Colors are tinted with the user-selected primary color for a pleasent look
+- Colors are tinted with the user-selected primary color for a pleasent look.
 - ~50kB in size; take that, 12MB Medium!
-- Uses system fonts for blazingly fast loading
+- Uses system fonts for blazingly fast loading.
-- Mobile friendly, with a proper dark variant
+- Mobile friendly, with a proper dark variant.
-- Proper favicon for modern browsers and Apple device icons
+- Proper favicon for modern browsers and Apple device icons.
 - Twitter, Mastodon and other social media meta cards for easy sharing.
-Try [Share Preview](https://apps.gnome.org/SharePreview/) to test
+Try [Share Preview](https://apps.gnome.org/SharePreview/) to test.
-- [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/); comment using compatible ActivityPub server by replying to a Mastodon post
+- [Mastodon-powered comments](https://carlschwan.eu/2020/12/29/adding-comments-to-your-static-blog-with-mastodon/); comment using compatible ActivityPub server by replying to a Mastodon post.

 > Duckquill is made based on needs of [my website](https://daudix.codeberg.page), if you need some feature/configuration that doesn't exist feel free to open an issue or better yet, pull request!